Shreya-Kumari003/TimeTopStoriesExtractor/README.md

 <h2>How It Works</h2>
 <ol>
     <li><strong>Fetching Data:</strong> The application makes an HTTP GET request to Time.com to fetch the latest stories from the homepage.</li>
-    <li><strong>Parsing HTML:</strong> The fetched HTML content is parsed using BeautifulSoup to locate the section with the latest stories.</li>
+    <li><strong>Parsing HTML:</strong> The fetched HTML content is parsed using regular expressions to locate the section with the latest stories.</li>
     <li><strong>Extracting Stories:</strong> The application extracts the titles and links of the 6 most recent stories.</li>
     <li><strong>Serving JSON:</strong> The extracted stories are returned as a JSON array via the <code>/getTimeStories</code> endpoint.</li>
 </ol>